vwwv/vwwv.github.io/_posts/2017-03-13-exp-start-that-escalated-quickly.md

 Well even though I have no access to any super massive computer grid, I'm pretty confident about my `dell` laptop (if it can't, sure nothing else can't __/s__), so I quickly turned it on, started a `ghci` session, and give it a shot:

-First, defined _log *_
+First, defined _log *_ as :

 {% highlight haskell  %}
 let logStart x = if x < 2 then 1 else 1 + logStart (log x / log 2)
 {% endhighlight %}

-Then check with a couple of numbers:
+Check a couple of numbers:

 {% highlight haskell  %}
 >>> logStart 1